Submission Preparation Checklist

 -

-- Provide an integrated and synthesized overview of the current state-of-the research topic
+- Provide an integrated and synthesized overview of the current state of the research topic.

-- Develop a conceptual framework to reconcile and extend past research
+- Develop a conceptual framework to reconcile and extend past research,

-- Describe research insight, existing gaps for potential future research, and future research direction
+- Describe research insight, existing gaps for potential future research, and future research direction,

-The section should end by explaining why the author(s) have written the paper and how they have dealt with the subject area
+The section should end by explaining why the author(s) have written the paper and how they have dealt with the subject area.

 Relevant Body